openprocurement/openprocurement.github.io/_posts/en/2015-11-04-multilots.markdown

 ###Proposal submission

-Bidder uploads documents confirming qualification and compliance with the procurement subject once for all procedure.
-If individual lots require individual documents, participant separately uploads qualification documents for the procedure and for the lots.
+The bidder uploads documents confirming qualification and compliance with the procurement subject once for all procedure.
+If individual lots require individual documents, a participant separately uploads qualification documents for the procedure and for the lots.

 ###Auction